Join us for a 4-day guided Family Adventure to Tasmania’s idyllic Freycinet Peninsula from 16th - 19th April 2020.

 Day 4: Wineglass Bay to Hobart (2-3 hours hiking)

 After a leisurely breakfast enjoying the water views, we head off back to Wineglass Bay along the Hazards Beach Track which heads north beside Great Oyster Bay.
-We’ll then head south towards Hobart, stopping off at the historic village of Richmond before heading back to the airport or Hobart.
+We’ll then head south towards our drop off point at Hobart Airport.
 What an adventure you will have shared with your family!
-(B/L)
+B/L

 We will be walking with backpacks for around 3 hours on day 1, 2 and 4 and for 6 hours on day 3.
 The trek is suitable for parents and children aged 8 or above who are active and who enjoy the outdoors.
 Parents can opt to carry most of the gear for their children.
 Moderate fitness required (speak to us if you want to know whether this is suitable for you).
 Some uneven track surfaces.

 Guides and Safety

 The trip will be hosted by two qualified Primal Adventures guides with tons of experience hiking with families, and working with children clearances.
 Primal Adventures is licensed to lead trekking groups in Tasmania.
 In addition, they are both trained in wilderness first aid and will carry emergency communication systems.
 They will enjoy talking to you and your family about training and living the way that nature intended on this incredible adventure!